Come as you are...

 If so, I’m here to help.

-McKinney, TX Counseling Services & Online Counseling Services For Texas and Virginia Residents
+McKinney, TX Counseling Services & Online Counseling Services For Texas, Virginia, Colorado, Georgia, and Florida Residents

 Most of us were never taught how to welcome and embrace different aspects of ourselves with curiosity and compassion.
 Instead, we often resist our feelings when they are unpleasant.
 We numb ourselves with food, alcohol, TV, Social Media, internet, sex and a host of other strategies.
 We also distract ourselves with work, shopping, relationships, and even with trying to feel happy.
 These are natural human responses to pain, but they usually leave us feeling emotionally congested, empty, or disconnected from ourselves.